 Students must earn at least twenty-five percent (25%) of the courses for the degree at NFC.
 In addition, twenty-five percent (25%) of all upper division (3000/4000 level) courses must be completed at NFC.

-General Education Requirements 46 Credit Hours Associate Degree in Nursing Degree 42 Credit Hours Bachelor of Science in Nursing Courses 32 Credit Hours
+General Education Requirements 46 Credit Hours Associate in Science Degree Nursing Courses 42 Credit Hours Bachelor of Science in Nursing Courses 32 Credit Hours

 BACHELOR OF SCIENCE IN NURSING - SEQUENCE OF PROFESSIONAL COURSES